danielduduta/irods_figshare/README.md

 `irods_to_figshare.py` script is a PoC for copying files from iRODS to figshare via the figshare API.

 ## Figshare access token
-Create a figshare account, login and then access the Apllications section.
+Create a figshare account, login and then access the Aplications section.
 There you can generate a Personal Access token that can be used to access the figshare API.

 ## Required configuration
 Check out `irods_figshare.conf.json` for some sample values.